Fall Mantel Decorating Ideas — 8 Ways to Create a Seasonal Display Above Your Fireplace

 (Image credit: Kate Taylor)

-Another fall decor staple is the seasonal produce that looks pretty and adds to the living room color ideas.
-Oranges and berries are a delightful combination.
-You can also add pine cones or needles to the display to help balance the traditional elements.
+Another fall decor staple is the seasonal produce.
+Oranges and berries are a delightful combination and a nice way to dial up your living room color ideas.
+You can also add pine cones or needles to the display to help balance the other organic elements.

 5. Add tall candles